Paravur railway station

-Paravur railway station (Code:PVU) is a railway station in the Indian municipal town of Paravur in Kollam district, Kerala.
-Paravur railway station falls under the Thiruvananthapuram railway division of the Southern Railway zone of Indian Railways.
-It is a 'NSG 5' class (formerly D-class) railway station coming under the Southern Railway zone.
+Paravur railway station (station code: PVU) is an NSG–5 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It is a railway station in the Indian municipal town of Paravur in Kollam district, Kerala.
+Paravur railway station was formerly a D-class railway station.

-The annual passenger earnings of Paravur railway station during 2016–2017 is Rs.
-1,47,90,285 and it is third in position from Kollam district among the stations collecting more than Rs.1,00,00,000 through passenger tickets.
+The annual passenger earnings of Paravur railway station during 2023–2024 is Rs.
+2,12,46,999 and it is fifth in position from Kollam district among the stations collecting more than Rs.1,00,00,000 through passenger tickets.

 Paravur is connected to various cities in India like Kollam, Trivandrum, Ernakulam, Calicut, Thrissur, Kannur, Bengaluru, Chennai, Mumbai, Madurai, Kanyakumari, Mangalore, Pune, Salem, Coimbatore, Trichy and Tirunelveli through Indian Railways.
+34 trains halt at Paravur, out of which 32 are daily services.
 Proximity of Paravur railway station to the core Paravur town and Paravur Municipal Bus Stand is making it as one of the important public transport hubs in the district and the state.